What Is CPC: A Definition Of Cost-Per-Click Advertising

 Cost-Per-Lead (CPL)

-Calculated by dividing marketing spend by the number of new leads, Cost-Per-Lead is a highly effective metric to use for businesses who sell subscriptions, service, and for B2B marketing.
+Calculated by dividing marketing spend by the number of new leads, Cost-Per-Lead is a highly effective metric to use for contractors who provide services and for B2B marketing.
 When the primary goal is to generate leads for sales, CPL is a preferred formula.

 Each of these models serves different advertising objectives.
 When the goal is less tangible like building brand awareness through a campaign, models like CPM, CPE, and CPV are relevant.
-CPA and CPL metrics are best for measuring tangible outcomes like sales and leads.
+CPA and CPL metrics are best for measuring tangible outcomes like booked jobs and leads.

-Cost-Per-Click (CPC) is particularly beneficial in scenarios where the goal is to drive targeted traffic to a landing page because it allows businesses to monitor closely how much they’re paying for each visitor.
+Cost-Per-Click (CPC) is particularly beneficial in scenarios where the goal is to drive targeted traffic to a landing page because it allows contractors to monitor closely how much they’re paying for each visitor.

 CPC stands out for its balance between cost-efficiency and driving actionable results, making it a popular choice for many advertisers.